JoshMarangoni/RoboMasters-Armour-Detection/README.md

 - threshold the image at 210 pixels to isolate the strips
 - use a shape detector to find the rectangular LED strips
 - find the center coordinates of the rectangular LED strips
+- compare the slopes between rectangles and choose the one with a slope close to 0
+- also check that distanceX is not signifactly larger than distanceY
 - find the center of the target using the two LED strips on the sides of the target